This post contains affiliate links. Please see our disclosure policy.

 Ingredients

-• 2 dried red chilies chopped or broken into 2 pieces, use 1 for less heat.
-I like arbol or cayenne in this.
-Use milder chile like california red for more flavor than heat
+- 2 dried red chilies, chopped or broken into 2 pieces.
+Use 1 for less heat.
+I like arbol or cayenne or Indian chilies in this.
+Use milder chile like california red for less heat

-• 1 tsp or more coarsely crushed black pepper, preferably ground/crushed with a mortar pestle
+- 1 teaspoon coarsely crushed black pepper, preferably ground/crushed with a mortar pestle, or more, to taste

 Instructions

-• Chop the Tofu and keep ready.
-Make a thick batter of soy sauce through cornstarch. (add a tsp more water if needed, but dont add too much as the tofu will add its own moisture when you mix it in).
-Immediately Add tofu and mix to coat. * If you leave the batter to sit, it will solidify in a few minutes and will need extra moisture to be batter again.
+- Alternatively: Make a thick batter of soy sauce through cornstarch.
+Add a teaspoon more water, if needed, but don't add too much, as the tofu will add its own moisture when you mix it in.
+Immediately add tofu and mix to coat.
+If you leave the batter to sit, it will solidify in a few minutes and you will need extra moisture to be batter again.

-• Heat oil in a skillet over medium heat.
-Add garlic ginger and red chili and cook until garlic is translucent.
-2 to 3 minutes.
+- Heat oil in a skillet over medium heat.
+Once the oil is hot, reduce heat to medium low.
+Add garlic, ginger and red chilies and cook until garlic is golden, 2 to 3 minutes.

-• Add the celery and peppers.
-Mix, cover and cook for 4 to 5 minutes or until celery is cooked to preference.
+- Add the celery and peppers.
+Increase heat to medium.
+Mix and cook for 2 minutes.
 Stir once in between.

 Notes